 Kudos to the brain trust that dreamt up the Marvel Cinematic Universe.
 Mirroring the path that Stan Lee and company laid in the early 1960s with the Fantastic Four, each Marvel Studios film starting with Iron Man in 2008 can be viewed as a standalone entity—but if you take a step back, they each form pieces to a complex puzzle.
 The MCU is Star Wars on HGH, and its strategy has set the tone for other studios to do the same, as with Fox's X-Men series and DC Comics' film and TV universes.
 In grand, but not untrue terms, the MCU has forever changed the way studios make movies.

-With those 19 films now in our rearview, it's high time we started arguing to see how these titanic movies stack up against each other.
+With the MCU's first three phases now in our rearview, it's high time we started arguing to see how these titanic movies stack up against each other.
 Consider it a civil war, and after the smoke cleared, this is what was left.
 Here’s a ranking of the best (and the worst) of the universe Marvel Studios built.